October 24, 2018

 of my pain…

-The music was composed by Mario Melfi in 1932, which was arranged by Francisco Canaro in 1935.
-Only the last two stanzas were sung in the Canaro's version, by Roberto Maida.
+The music was composed by Mario Melfi in 1932 and arranged by Francisco Canaro in 1935.
+In Canaro’s version, only the final two stanzas are sung, performed by Roberto Maida.

-Note that this couple is not chasing the beat, but dancing slowly, as if they can't bear to be separated from each other.
-Their steps are much simpler, softer, smoother and more melodious, matching the melancholy mood of the music (see The Elegance of the Milonguero Style).
+Notice how this couple is not chasing the beat.
+Instead, they dance slowly, their movements simple, soft, and melodious—filled with the sorrow of parting, perfectly matching the melancholy mood of the music (see The Elegance of the Milonguero Style).